Devfolio

 Access control

-You can manage or revoke MCP access from Account Settings > MCP.
+You can view and revoke authorized agents any time from the Connected clients section at Account Settings > MCP.

 How is this guide?